karepker/karepker.github.io/about.md

 not qualified be any sort of critic, but I believe my views can be at least unique, and I hope one day, insightful.

-## About the author
+## About me

-I grew up in a suburb of Boston, MA, went to school at the University of Michigan, and now I work in the bay area as a software ["engineer"][programmers_arent_engineers].
+I grew up in Massachusetts, went to school at the University of Michigan, and now I work in the bay area as a software ["engineer"][programmers_arent_engineers].

 ## About this blog